-Common household items have a long history of being used by people for a purpose other than what they were intended for: Things like glue, contact cement, nail polish and paint thinner are being inhaled for the quick and inexpensive “high” that they give.
+Common household items have a long history of being used by people for a purpose other than what they were intended for: Things like spray paint, glue, contact cement, nail polish and paint thinner are being inhaled through the nose or mouth for the quick and inexpensive “high” that they give.
 Even medicinal gases and compounds, such as nitrous oxide and chloroform, can be abused when inhaled in greater doses than recommended and for purposes not set out by the maker.
-Using these substances for intoxication rather than for the uses they were created for can have extreme health implications and can easily lead to addiction.
+Using these substances or types of inhalants for intoxication rather than for the uses they were created for can have extreme health implications and can easily lead to addiction or sudden sniffing death.

 What Are Inhalants?